antrea-io/antrea/docs/antrea-proxy.md

 # Option 2 (any mode), restart all Nodes
 # Option 3 (any mode), run the following on each Node:
 kube-proxy --cleanup
-# You can create a DeamonSet to easily run the above command on all Nodes, using
+# You can create a DaemonSet to easily run the above command on all Nodes, using
 # the kube-proxy container image
 ```